g-savitha/portfolio/content/posts/38-thundering-herd.md

     style H fill:#b71c1c,color:#fff
 ```

 The retry death spiral is what turns "our site was slow for 30 seconds" into "we were down for 2 hours."
-The system stops recovering on its own because every second of failure generates more load than the second before it.
-Without someone cutting off the retries or restoring cache manually, it doesn't self-heal.
+Every second of failure generates more load than the second before it.
+The system stops recovering on its own.

 ---